strongloop-archive/strong-gateway-demo/notes-app-gateway/README.md

 - Buy sausages
 ```

-Take a look at your MongoDB collections.
-Notice five collections created:
+Take a look at your MongoDB data.
+The following collections should be created:

 - OAuthAccessToken
 - OAuthAuthorizationCode